 For your disabled loved ones that are under the age of 65 and inherit directly, consider establishing a first-party supplemental (special) needs trust.
 This is funded with the assets of an individual who has a disability who has inherited money, received a settlement following a lawsuit, or has lump-sum disability benefits.
 The trust can be established by the individual or their guardian and, when properly drafted, will not impact their eligibility for government benefits.

 These planning tips require serious consideration and a lot of guidance.
 Hegwood Law Group has personal experience in planning for loved ones with disabilities and will ensure you and your family are properly taken care of to receive the care they deserve.
-To start planning for your loved one’s future today, please fill out the form below and we will contact you for scheduling.
+Call us at (281) 885-8826 or contact us here to start planning for your loved one’s future today.